Summer Camp Help & FAQs.

 Most parents put between $25 and $100 into the camp store.
 Your camper will visit the camp store once during their week of camp.
 They can also make purchases during check-in and check-out.
 The camp store contains a variety of clothing items, stuffed animals, toys and snacks at various price points which allows every camper, not matter how much money they have in the store, to make a purchase.
 Money that your camper does not use by the end of the week can be credited back to your account or you can donate it to our worthy camper scholarship fund.

-Is SSL inspected by an outside agency?
+Is Sunset Lake inspected by an outside agency?

 As an American Camp Association (ACA) accredited camp, SSL must comply annually with all ACA standards.
 We receive an onsite visit from ACA every 5 years.
 Each summer camp is inspected by the Pierce County Health department.
 Our dining hall is licensed by the county health department and receives at least one unannounced inspection each summer.